ai4er-cdt/sea-ice-classification/README.md

 </p>

 ## Usage
-An archived copy of this repository at the time of project submission (17th March 2023) is available on Zenodo **(TBC)**.
 To test the code and recreate the results of this project, follow the steps below:
 1. Clone this repository (for the latest version) or retrieve the archived copy from Zenodo
 2. Create and activate the conda environment using ```conda activate environment.yml```, which contains all required Python modules and versions.
 3. To generate ice chart and SAR tile pairs of 256x256 dimensions run: ```python tiling.py```.
 Tile pairs containing NaN values will be discarded.